BeresIvan/ReadmeGenerator/README.md

 * The project repository: https://github.com/BeresIvan/READMEGenerator
 * The README.MD file with all the instructions: https://github.com/BeresIvan/READMEGenerator/README.md
 * The Index.js, api.js ans generateMarkdown.js file contains all the dependencies
-* The package.json file contains the packages
+* The package.json and package-lock.json files contains the packages.
 * The .gitignore file containes all off the files names to ignore.
+* assets folder with the demo video
+* utils folder with the api.js and generataMarkdown,js files.

 Current status and updates:
 * Created the file and folder structure of the website using Git Bash.